-James W. Brown has served as our vice president, business planning and strategic initiatives since 2013.
-He currently serves as vice president, chief financial officer and controller of CompX.
-Mr. Brown has served in accounting and financial positions (including officer positions) with various companies related to us and Contran since 2003.
+John A. Sunny has served as our senior vice president, information technology since June 2020.
+He previously served as our vice president, information technology from 2015 to June 2020.
+He currently serves as Kronos Worldwide's senior vice president and chief information officer and as Contran's vice president, information technology.
+Mr. Sunny has served in information technology positions (including officer positions) with various companies related to us and Contran since 2003.

-Steven S. Eaton has served as our vice president and director of internal control over financial reporting since May 2015.
-He currently serves as vice president and director of internal control over financial reporting for CompX, Kronos Worldwide and NL.
+Steven S. Eaton has served as our vice president, internal control over financial reporting since 2015.
+He currently serves as vice president, internal control over financial reporting for CompX, Kronos Worldwide and NL.
 Mr. Eaton has served in internal audit positions (including officer positions) with various companies related to us and Contran since 2006.

-Jane R. Grimm has served as our vice president, assistant secretary and associate general counsel since March 2019.
+Jane R. Grimm has served as our vice president and as our secretary since 2019.
+She currently serves as vice president and secretary of CompX.
 Ms. Grimm has served in legal positions (including officer positions) with various companies related to us and Contran since 2010.

 Bryan A. Hanley has served as our vice president and treasurer since 2017.
 He currently serves as vice president and treasurer of CompX, Contran, Kronos Worldwide and NL.
-From 2013 to 2017, Mr. Hanley served as assistant treasurer and director, investor relations of Pier 1 Imports, Inc., a publicly traded retailer specializing in home furnishings and decor, and also served as its assistant treasurer from 2010 to 2013.
+From 2013 to 2017, Mr. Hanley served as assistant treasurer and director, investor relations of Pier 1 Imports, Inc., a retailer specializing in home furnishings and decor, and also served as its assistant treasurer from 2010 to 2013.